Mean curvature flow in Fuchsian manifolds: Introduction

-\br Notably, in the special case where $\min_{p\in S_0}\Theta_0=1$, namely the {\ins} $S_0$ is equidistant from the {\tg} surface $\Sigma$, the evolving surfaces $S(t)$ remains equidistant from $\Sigma$ (i.e., $\Theta(t) = \langle{\n},{\vnu}\rangle (t) \equiv 1$ for all $t \ge 0$), see the explicit solution \eqref{ode}.
-Moreover, interestingly we note that this result yields some geometric interactions between the flow and the ambient space, namely, the lower bound of the angle function $\Theta_0$ of $S_0$ on the right hand side of \eqref{assumption} is just the principle curvature of the equidistant surface $\Sigma(a_0)$, where $a_0$ is the maximal distance of $S_0$ to $\Sigma$. \er
+\br Notably, in the special case where $\min_{p\in S_0}\Theta_0=1$, namely the {\ins} $S_0$ is equidistant from the {\tg} surface $\Sigma$, the evolving surface $S(t)$ remains equidistant from $\Sigma$, i.e. $\Theta(t) = \langle{\n},{\vnu}\rangle (t) \equiv 1$ for all $t \ge 0$ and converges to the totally geodesic surface $\Sigma$ by the explicit solution \eqref{ode}, which is the prototype motivating our consideration.
+The result itself illustrates the interaction between geometric data of the flow and the ambient space.
+Namely, the lower bound of the angle function $\Theta_0$ of $S_0$ on the right hand side of \eqref{assumption} is nothing but the principle curvature of the equidistant surface $\Sigma(a_0)$, where $a_0$ is the maximal distance of $S_0$ to $\Sigma$.
+At this moment, it is more like a coincidence as the optimal choice by our argument.
+We provide some discussion regarding the formation of singularities for the graph case in general in Section \ref{sec4} and hope to sort out the underlying connection in future works. \er

-Our techniques can be generalized to higher dimensional {\wpp} manifolds of similar structure, possibly with appropriate variations of curvature conditions.
-In this paper, we stay with the current setting of {\Fm}s.
+Our techniques can be generalized to higher dimensional {\wpp} manifolds of similar structure with appropriate variations of curvature conditions.